-The 2018 SISWP Conference of Clubs will be held in Melbourne, in the beautiful State of Victoria, Australia.
+The 2018 SISWP Conference of Clubs was held in Melbourne, in the beautiful State of Victoria, Australia.

-Our Conference theme will be around the Biennium theme – “Innovate, Inform and Inspire - Shaping the Future”.
+The Conference theme: “Inspiring and Innovative Women Shaping the Future”.
 The format for our Conference of Clubs will be a little different than in previous years, in that our General Meeting for the business session of the Conference will be held on Friday 4th May leaving the 5-6 May 2018 as truly the Conference activities.

 Soroptimist International Convention Kuala Lumpa Malaysia 2019